mosaic-jasondebolt/phoenix/Phoenix/README.md

 2. Advanced CloudFormation (pick one from below)
     * <a href="https://linuxacademy.com/amazon-web-services/training/course/name/aws-cloudformation-deep-dive"> Linux Academy - AWS CloudFormation Deep Dive</a>
     * <a href="https://acloud.guru/learn/aws-advanced-cloudformation">A Cloud Guru - AWS Advanced CloudFormation</a>

+## Phoenix Pipelines
+A Phoenix microservice includes one or more CI/CD pipelines, some permanent, some ephemeral.
+Each pipeline has a source stage, which is usually triggered from a Git repository webhook.
+There is also a build stage, which will build a set of immutable artifacts that will be later deployed to one or more environments.
+Both source code and artifacts can be scanned for security and/or static analysis.
+If the build, testing, and linting stages pass, the artifacts (lambda functions, docker images, etc.) are deployed into a testing environment.
+After the testing environment is deployed to, a set of integration tests and load tests may further test your microservice.
+All environments contain there own databases, lambda functions, ECS clusters, dynamoDB tables, SSM parameters, and API Gateway deployments.
+Finally, the artifacts are deployed to a production environment using blue/green deployment strategies for all AWS resources.
+Optionally, pull request specific ephemeral pipelines can be added if your team requires these.

 ## Initial Phoenix Project Setup
 ### Preparing an AWS account to work with Phoenix
 #### Configure the VPC's